merklol/blog/README.md

-The blog is built using Jekyll and Lagrange Jekyll theme[the demo site](https://lenpaul.github.io/Lagrange/)
+The blog is built using Jekyll and Lagrange Jekyll theme [the demo site](https://lenpaul.github.io/Lagrange/)